John Mozeliak: Trade for Bourjos; contract for Peralta

 On September 19, 2015, the Cardinals became the first team in MLB to clinch a playoff spot that season.
-It also extended a franchise record of five consecutive seasons of reaching the postseason, a record which the club had set the previous season.
+It also extended the franchise record of five consecutive seasons of reaching the postseason, a record the club had set the previous season.

 On June 30, 2017, Mozeliak was promoted to a new role that many teams were creating: president of baseball operations, while assistant GM Mike Girsch was named the new vice president and general manager of the Cardinals.
 These promotions came with contract guarantees for both through the 2020 season.

 After a three-year absence from the postseason, the Cards won the NL Central in 2019 and defeated the Atlanta Braves in a five game NLDS.
 However, they went on to fall in a four game sweep to the Washington Nationals in the NLCS.

 In 2020, the Cardinals would only end up playing 58 total games due to COVID-19 pandemic that had reached American shores in late January.
 The Cardinals were hit particularly hard by COVID, with many games being delayed and cancelled due to persistent outbreaks in the clubhouse.
 As a result of the shortened season, MLB expanded the playoff format for 2020 to eight teams in each league, in which the Cardinals landed themselves in as the five-seed team, finishing 2nd in the NL Central with a final record of 30–28.
 The Cardinals visited San Diego for a 3-game Wild Card series, where they took Game 1 but fell in Games 2 and 3 to lose the series and end their season.

 In 2021 the Cardinals finished the season at 90–72, with help from a franchise-record 17-game winning streak in September to put them into the postseason.
 The team also was the first to have five players win Gold Glove Awards in the same season, with those being first baseman Paul Goldschmidt, second baseman Tommy Edman, third baseman Nolan Arenado, left fielder Tyler O'Neill and center fielder Harrison Bader.
 In the NL Wild Card Game, the Cardinals faced the 106-win Los Angeles Dodgers, where both teams battled each other for eight innings in a 1-1 ballgame before Alex Reyes surrendered a walk-off 2-run homerun to Chris Taylor, ending the Cardinals historic season.
 Eight days later, the Cardinals dismissed Mike Shildt, who had been manager since 2018, and elevated bench coach Oliver Marmol in his place.